DevYemi/ajala/README.md

 ajala_journey.init();
 ```

-**Please note:** You only need to import `import "ajala.js/dist/ajala.css";` if you are using the default tooltip provided by Ajala.
-If you choose to provide your own custom tooltip, you can skip this import.
+**Please note:** That you only need `import "ajala.js/dist/ajala.css";` when you are using ajala default tooltip, you don't need it if you provide your own custom tooltip

-The `AjalaJourney` class accept two arguments:

-1. **Steps Array:** This is a required array of step objects that define the individual steps in the walkthrough journey.

-2. **Journey Options:** These are used to globally customize the walkthrough journey experience, allowing you to adjust settings like appearance, behavior, and other configurations.
+`AjalaJourney` class accept two arguments, an array of steps object which is compulsory and the journey options that's used to customize the jounery experience globally.

 ## Ajala Step Shape